 There are three primary ways to get thrips:

-Exclusion is one of the best ways to deal with many household pests.
+Exclusion is one of the best natural ways to deal with thrips.
 Because there are no insecticides or chemicals used, It’s entirely environmentally friendly.

 For it to work, you’ll need to establish the entry point.
 Indoor thrips infestations almost always come from potted plants being brought inside.